doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 Since we're talking about a custom package, I'm going to assume that this package is one that you know how to compile in your local workspace.

-Start a docker image that builds your ROS messages
+Start a docker image that builds your ros messages

 ```docker
 FROM athackst/ros:melodic-dev as ros_builder